M-ichae-l/documents_test/docs/en/source/ambd_arduino/ambd/getting_started/getting_started.rst

 | In short, this example makes LED blinks, and it uses GPIO pin 08
   (refer to the pin diagram D08).
 Then we connect the LED and resistance as the following figure:
-| （NOTE: In an LED, the longer pin is the positive pole, and shorter
+| (NOTE: In an LED, the longer pin is the positive pole, and shorter
   pin is the negative pole.
 So we connect the longer pin to D08, and connect the shorter pin to GND.
-In addition, please use a resister with suitable resistance in series between LED and GND to protect LED）
+In addition, please use a resister with suitable resistance in series between LED and GND to protect LED)

 |ambd-get-start-17|